eclipse-archived/codewind-docs/docs/_documentations/remotedeploy-projects-eclipse.md

 ![Confirm Project Type](./images/remotedeploy-projects-eclipse/eclipse_confirm-project.png){:width="654"}

-If you add a project to the remote connection that is already deployed on the local connection, the **Project Already Deployed** dialogue appears:
+If you add a project to the remote connection that is already deployed on the local connection, the **Project Already Deployed** window appears:

 ![Project Already Deployed](./images/remotedeploy-projects-eclipse/eclipse_project-deployed.png){:width="524"}